 Vegan High-Protein Meal Prep / What I Ate Vegan #86

-Watch me make these vegan high-protein doughnuts starting at 0:55.
+Watch me make these vegan chocolate protein doughnuts starting at 0:55.

 Healthier doughnuts or not, they needed a glaze.
 I needed to use up dried up dates that have been in my fridge for YEARS, so I soaked them and turned them into a fudgy mocha glaze with cocoa powder, espresso powder, and creamy almond butter.
 I could’ve eaten it all up with a spoon!